aevilla160/hpc_docs/docs/office_hour.md

 >Q: Whats the difference between using more cores versus using more nodes?
 >
->A: It is important to understand that Nodes and Cores are two different parts of an HPC cluster are on two different levels.
+>A: It is important to understand that Nodes and Cores are two different parts of an HPC cluster (two different levels).
 A core holds the CPU component.
 Multiple cores make up a node.
 When increasing the number of cores, the cpu or processing power per node is being increased which can help speed up jobs.
 Increasing the number of nodes __does not__ necessarily correlate to increase processing power.
-Many jobs may not be optimized for running and scaling acrods multiple nodes.
+Many jobs may not be optimized for running and scaling across multiple nodes.
 Users trying to run across multiple nodes must implement MPI into their job so the job is optimized best for running parralelling across nodes.
 Please refer to the [HPC Vocab Page](hpc_vocab.md) for more information and definitions for terminology.

 >Q:How can I test whether my job is scalable for running across multiple nodes?
 >
->A: It is recommended that users try using a benchmark to see if parrelization is suitable for their job.
+>A: It is recommended that users try using a benchmark to see if Parallelization is suitable for their job.
 A benchmark is testing a much smaller version of their actual job or calcuations and see whether that sample job is or can scale properly.

 >Q:Can I implement multiprocessing in my Python code.
 >
 > Yes, it is recommended to read over the multiprocessing module documentation online, view it [here](https://docs.python.org/3/library/multiprocessing.html)!

->Q: Does the CPUs on Pinnacles have hyperthreading turned on?
+>Q: Does Pinnacles have hyperthreading turned on?
 >
->A: No, the CPUs on Pinnacles and MERCED currently do not support hyperthreading.
+>A: No, Pinnacles and MERCED currently do not support hyperthreading.

 >Q: What is hyperthreading?
 >